uselagoon/lagoon-sync/README.md

 ## Installing binary from script - Drupal example

-Runs a script that will install a linux lagoon-sync binary and config file for a Drupal project.
+This example will run a script that will install a Linux lagoon-sync binary and default configuration file for a Drupal project.

 ```
 wget -q -O - https://gist.githubusercontent.com/timclifford/cec9fe3ddf8d0805e4801d132dfce682/raw/a9979ff24290a500f53df09723774216603de6b5/lagoon-sync-drupal-install.sh | bash